Even the best properties don’t get top dollar unless they are properly presented to the market.

 Hawkins Commercial Realty’s founder has started and developed businesses in various sectors: specialty retail; industrial services; ecommerce; internet marketing; mobile applications.
 With those businesses, he found himself negotiating as a principal on dozens of commercial property transactions, buying, selling, leasing, and developing commercial properties, gaining customer-side experience invaluable to this firm.
 He also was a top producing financial advisor, a Senior Vice-President of Investments and a Chairman’s Council member at Morgan Stanley.
 Then later, he was a Chairman’s Circle level commercial broker-associate at Florida’s largest independent real estate firm.
 What was learned from these combined experiences served to form the foundation of our five guiding principles: always be responsive; be effectively assertive; continuously develop and utilize superior competency; be sensibly creative; endeavor to add value to the process.

-With everything we do, we endeavor to be client-centric in our approach, asking ourselves at every turn how we might best apply our energy, expertise, and contacts to add value for our customers.
-Acting as expert advisors, we strive to make things easier for our customers, smoother, less frustrating, more confident in the process, and more effective.
+With everything we do, we endeavor to be client-centric in our approach, asking ourselves at every turn how we might best apply our energy, expertise, and contacts to add value for our clients.
+Acting as expert advisors, we strive to make things easier for our customers, smoother, less frustrating.
+We endeavor for our clients to be more confident in the process, and we maintain a focus on effectiveness.
 This involves a combination of marketing, technical expertise, and skillful negotiating.

 Marketing